dotnet/docs/docs/csharp/language-reference/builtin-types/struct.md

 ## `record` struct

 Beginning with C# 10, you can define record structure types.
 Record types provide built-in functionality for encapsulating data.
 You can define both `record struct` and `readonly record struct` types.
-A record struct can't be a [`ref` struct](ref-struct.md).
+A record struct can't be a [`ref struct`](ref-struct.md).
 For more information and examples, see [Records](record.md).

 ## Struct initialization and default values